‘General Hospital’ actor is latest to say he was fired for refusing to get coronavirus vaccine

 The Washington Post has confirmed that Burton is no longer on “General Hospital” and did not comply with the production’s vaccine mandate.

 Burton joins others in Hollywood and elsewhere who have been fired or quit over vaccine requirements.
 Earlier this month, Burton’s former colleague Ingo Rademacher was reportedly fired from the show for the same reason.
-Rapper-actor Ice Cube recently turned down a role in an upcoming comedy co-starring Jack Black because producers wanted him to get the vaccine, according to the Hollywood Reporter.
+Rapper-actor Ice Cube recently turned down a role in an upcoming comedy co-starring Jack Black because producers wanted him to get vaccinated, according to the Hollywood Reporter.

 Coronavirus vaccine mandates have been a contentious topic this past year and have triggered political and legal debates across the country.
 Laws vary at the local, state and federal levels — and may continue to evolve.